 The presence of beta-Carotene is what makes sweet potatoes an ideal addition for the prevention of hair loss.
 Beta-carotene gets converted into Vitamin A, which promotes the growth of healthy cells and tissues, including hair.
 Diets that are deficient in Vitamin A can contribute to several health problems, including hair loss.

 Sweet potatoes are an excellent source of Vitamin A, along with carrots, butternut squash, and peppers.

 Scientific data confirms that a deficiency in the essential mineral Zinc contributes to the development of alopecia.
 Pumpkin seeds contain excellent levels of this mineral.

-Although most nuts and seeds are acidifying, they provide several nutrients that are important for healthy hair growth.
+Most nuts and seeds provide several nutrients that are important for healthy hair growth.
 Walnuts, are a rich source of Omega-3 and Omega-6 fatty acids, as well as antioxidants, which have been shown to have positive effects on hair.

 Because of its anti-inflammatory Omega-3 fatty acids content, Sardines are an excellent addition to your diet if you are trying to ward off hair loss.
 Your hair is a protein fiber, and as such, requires protein to grow new hair and keep the existing ones strong and healthy.
 Protein is also necessary to produce keratin, a key component of hair.
 Sardines are an excellent source of protein.
 Further, the fatty acids present in the fish add to the moisturising of your scalp.